Alba MPs thrown out of PMQs over indyref2 protest

 Mr Johnson said the SNP should focus on educational standards in Scotland instead of asking for a repeat of the 2014 referendum, adding: "We had a vote Mr Speaker, they lost."

-First Minister Nicola Sturgeon wants to hold a referendum in October on next year, and has asked the Supreme Court to rule on whether she has the power to do so even if the UK government does not grant formal consent.
+First Minister Nicola Sturgeon wants to hold a referendum in October next year, and has asked the Supreme Court to rule on whether she has the power to do so even if the UK government does not grant formal consent.